The 78th issue of ProcessWire Weekly brings in all the latest news from the ProcessWire community. Modules, sites, and more. Read on!

 The most noteworthy update this week was aimed at improving the translation tools and introduces the following new features:

-• Less clutter in the translation interface
+- Less clutter in the translation interface

-Displaying additional notes only if they have been specified and not repeating the translatable text pointlessly means that the translation tool now has a cleaner and less cluttered interface, which in turn means more content on each screen.
+Displaying additional notes only if they have been specified and not repeating the translatable text pointlessly means that the translation tool now has a cleaner and less cluttered interface, which in turn means more content on each screen. - Ability to hide terms already translated

-With a separate checkbox in the translation tool you can hide all the terms you've already translated, making the tool a lot more streamlined in certain use cases.
+With a separate checkbox in the translation tool you can hide all the terms you've already translated, making the tool a lot more streamlined in certain use cases. - Ability to specify terms that don't need a translation

 Supplying an equals sign ("=") as a translation lets the system know that a term doesn't need a separate translation for current language.
-This way translations are easier to manage, as such terms no longer turn up as "untranslated".
+This way translations are easier to manage, as such terms no longer turn up as "untranslated". - Addition of a new lang-edit permission

-By adding the lang-edit permission via the permissions view ("Install predefined optional permissions") and applying it to specific roles (optionally combined with the page-edit-lang permissions for more fine-grained control) you can allow non-superusers to access the language settings and the translation tools.
+permission via the permissions view ("Install predefined optional permissions") and applying it to specific roles (optionally combined with the page-edit-lang permissions for more fine-grained control) you can allow non-superusers to access the language settings and the translation tools.

 Moving on to a more permissive licensing model